Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: The Benefits on

 \subsection{Effectiveness in Multiple Scenarios and with Several Model Architectures}

 As already shown in \cref{sec:exp}, \ours outperforms the state of the art in terms of speed of convergence, final performance in accuracy, flatness of the solution and communication efficiency.
 This remains true across multiple datasets (\cifar, \cifarten, \gld) and model architectures (CNN, ResNet18, MobileNetv2).
 The main paper focuses on results in more challenging heterogeneous FL scenarios.
-The next paragraph discusses the behavior of \ours in homogeneous settings.
+The next paragraphs discuss the behavior of \ours in increasingly more homogeneous settings.

+\paragraph{\ours in moderately heterogeneous settings.} The choice of the Dirichlet's concentration parameter $\alpha$ in the main text aligns with the FL literature \citep{acar2021federated,caldarola2022improving,hsu2020federated,sun2023dynamic,sun2023fedspeed}, where $\alpha < 1$ is commonly used to evaluate challenging settings.
+Moreover, for $\alpha > 0.6$, differences between methods become less pronounced \citep{zaccone2023communication}.
+To further analyze the impact of varying heterogeneity levels on \ours, we consider $\alpha \in \{1, 5, 10\}$ on \cifarten. \cref{tab:other-alpha} presents a comparison of \ours against several state-of-the-art FL algorithms.
+Consistently, \ours achieves the highest accuracy across all tested scenarios, except for $\alpha = 5$ with SGD as the local optimizer, where it is outperformed by \scaffold.
+Notably, even in this case, \ours exhibits the lowest maximum Hessian eigenvalue, highlighting its stability.